VMironiuk/volodymyroniuk.github.io/_posts/2022-04-10-memory-management-in-swift-with-arc.markdown

 }
 {% endhighlight %}

 In the example above the `Button` instance has a strong reference to the `onTapAction` which is a closure.
 In the `init` method we create an instance of type `() -> Void` and assign it to the `onTapAction`.
 In the body of the closure which is assigned to the `onTapAction` property we also have a strong reference to `self` which leads to a retain cycle.
 As we know closures are reference types so the same rules as for classes are applied to closures too.
-The simplest way to break the retain cycle is capture `self` as a `weak` reference:
+The simplest way to break the retain cycle is to capture `self` as a `weak` reference:
 {% highlight swift %}
 init() {
     onTapAction = { [weak self] in